Skip to main content

 Among other prominent figures that hail from Kampung Patingan are Tan Sri Ikhwan Zaini (former state Cabinet Minister and acting Governor), Tan Sri Datuk Amar Dr. Sulaiman Haji Daud (former federal minister), Datuk Haji Abdul Kadir Hassan (former State Mufti), and Dato Sri Haji Mortadza Haji Daud (former State Mufti).

-This village continues to be the abode of influential Malay leaders and their relatives–a peaceful sanctuary right in the beating heart of Kuching.
+This village continues to be the abode of influential Malay leaders and their relatives.
+In addition it is a peaceful sanctuary right in the beating heart of Kuching.
 A home rich in history and memory, coming alive every day without fail.

 Find out more about Paradesa Borneo’s Local Bike Discovery Day Tours(opens in a new tab).